Get Support

 Under Hayley’s guidance Melba has transformed from a small, regional service to one of Victoria’s largest disability service providers.

-Hayley currently serves on the Lilydale Revitalisation Board, is the Victorian State Chair and national Board member of National Disability Services (Disability peak body) and is a member of the Australian Institute of Company Directors.
+Hayley is the Victorian State Chair and Board Vice President of National Disability Services – Australia’s peak body for disability service organisations and is a graduate of the Australian Institute of Company Directors.

 Hayley has a Bachelor of Arts in Psychology and Disability from Deakin University and completed Strategic Perspectives in Non-Profit Management at Harvard Business School.